JinELEC/FIR-Accelerator/README.md

 |--------|-----|----|-----|-------------|------------------|-------------------|
 | Serial FIR | 35 | 24 | 1 | 149.72 | 18 | 8.32 |
 | FIR Accelerator | 159 | 191 | 4 | 118.51 | 8 | 14.81 |

+DSP usage increases 4x due to the 4-way parallel architecture.
+Latency is reduced by ~55%, while throughput increases by ~78%.
+Fmax decreases by ~21% due to increased critical path delay.

+## Conclusion
+DSP usage increases 4x due to the 4-way parallel architecture.
+Latency is reduced by approximately 55%, while throughput increases by approximately 78%.
+Fmax decreases by approximately 21% due to increased critical path delay.

+- Conclusion

+The FIR accelerator demonstrates a clear trade-off between resource utilization and performance.
+While the usage of LUT, FF, and DSP increases due to the 4-way parallel architecture, the design achieves improved throughput and reduced latency compared to the serial FIR.

+Although Fmax decreases due to increased critical path delay, the overall system performance is improved in terms of samples processed per second.